kubernetes/examples/volumes/glusterfs/README.md

 ## GlusterFS

+NOTE: GlusterFS in-tree storage driver ( `kubernetes.io/glusterfs`) which was deprecated in kubernetes 1.25 release is removed entirely  in `v1.26`.
+Volumes must be migrated to an alternate storage solution before upgrading to `v1.26`.

 [GlusterFS](http://www.gluster.org) is an open source scale-out filesystem.
 These examples provide information about how to allow containers use GlusterFS volumes.